danfyfe/web-dev-components/README.md

 For example, the H1 component uses the text-h1 font-heading Tailwind classes, updating these values will change all H1 styling, unless locally overridden.

+Other keys are applied to elements to help fit a larger design principle.

+For example, borderRadius has an outer and inner key, which can be set if using a ratio for parent and child elements.

 ```
   theme: {
     extend: {
+      colors: {
+        primary: '#1f85b5'
+      },
       fontFamily: {
         heading: 'Arial, Helvetica, sans-serif;',
         subheading: 'Times New Roman, Helvetica, sans-serif;',